Learn Italian phrases to survive your trip to Italy!

 Suddenly, these useful Italian phrases look more promising, right?

 Easy sentences in Italian: tips for beginners

-If you’re a beginner or a casual learner planning a trip to Italy, it makes sense to keep things simple and start with easy phrases and sentences in Italian.
+If you’re a beginner or a casual learner planning a trip to Italy, it makes sense to keep things simple and start with easy sentences in Italian.

-- Must have a subject and a verb.
+A sentence must have a subject and a verb

 Are you looking for the subject?
 It’s tu, but you don’t need to say that.
 The verb conjugation already shows that.

 Even if the sentence is not grammatically correct, a simple phrase can already take you a long way.

 There’s a train at 10.
 I’ll take that.